 descendants.
 Relief and satisfaction were reflected in his face.
 The long struggle for power was ended, and the Umayyads were safely settled on the throne of their earthly sovereignty.

 Then the members of Ḥusayn’s family were brought in.
 As they entered, one of the audience gave vent to his feelings and shouted, “You did well, Yazíd!
-You exterminated the generation of the Prophet and raised to command the son of an adultress.”
+You exterminated the generation of the Prophet and raised to command the son of an adulteress.”

 Yazíd, intoxicated with his victory over the Háshimites, and remembering the deep-rooted rivalry which the Umayyads had always harboured in their hearts, the jealousy which had always consumed them, could not but express joy at the vengeance his clan had now taken.
 He wished that his ancestors had lived to behold the avenging sword-strokes on the bodies of the Háshimites, could have viewed with him the members of Ḥusayn’s household, now captive in his conquering hands.